-The Company has entered into change in control severance agreements with each of the continuing Named Executive Officers, pursuant to which they are entitled to receive severance benefits upon the occurrence of certain qualifying terminations of employment in connection with a change in control or threatened change in control.
+The Company has entered into change in control severance agreements with each of the Named Executive Officers, pursuant to which they are entitled to receive severance benefits upon the occurrence of certain qualifying terminations of employment in connection with a change in control or threatened change in control.
 The events that trigger payment are generally those related to (i) termination of employment by the Company other than for cause, disability or death, or (ii) resignation for good reason.
 These agreements were entered into, and continue in effect, to achieve the following objectives: (a) assure the Named Executive Officers' full attention and dedication to the Company, free from distractions caused by personal uncertainties and risks related to a pending or threatened change in control; (b) assure the Named Executive Officers' objectivity with respect to stockholders' interests in a change in control scenario; (c) assure the fair treatment of the Named Executive Officers in case of involuntary termination following a change in control or in connection with a threatened change in control; and (d) attract and retain key talent during uncertain times.
 The agreements are structured so that payments and benefits are provided only if there is both a change in control or threatened change in control and a qualifying termination of employment ("double trigger"), either by us (other than for "Cause," "Disability" or death), or by the Named Executive Officer for "Good Reason" (as each is defined in the change in control severance agreements).
-Ms. Peth, as a non-executive level employee, is party to a similar change in control severance agreement for key non-executive employees.
-A more detailed description of the severance benefits to which our continuing Named Executive Officers are entitled in connection with a change in control or threatened change in Control as set forth below under the heading "Named Executive Officer Compensation-Change in Control and Termination Arrangements."
+A more detailed description of the severance benefits to which our Named Executive Officers are entitled in connection with a change in control or threatened change in control is set forth below under the heading "Named Executive Officer Compensation-Change in Control and Termination Arrangements."

-The Company has also entered into employment agreements with each of the continuing Named Executive Officers.
+The Company has also entered into employment agreements with each of the Named Executive Officers.
 Pursuant to the terms of their employment agreements, the Named Executive Officers are entitled to receive certain benefits upon their termination of employment without cause or resignation for good reason in the absence of a change in control or threatened change in control.
 The Company believes such benefits were necessary to attract and retain the Named Executive Officers and to secure their services at agreed-upon terms.
-The termination-related payments and benefits under the Named Executive Officers' change in control severance agreements are in lieu of, and not in addition to, the termination-related payments and benefits under their employment agreements.
-A more detailed description of the benefits to which these Named Executive Officers are entitled in connection with their termination is set forth below under the heading "Named Executive Officer Compensation-Change in Control and Termination Arrangements."
+The termination-related payments and benefits under the Named Executive Officers' change in control severance agreements would be in lieu of, and not in addition to, the termination-related payments and benefits under their employment agreements.
+A more detailed description of the benefits to which the Named Executive Officers are entitled under the terms of their employment agreements in connection with a termination of employment is set forth below under the heading "Named Executive Officer Compensation-Change in Control and Termination Arrangements."